IDnotify Identity Theft Protection

 - Owned by major credit bureau Experian

-Think of your personal identity security on the web like straining rice through a piece of cheesecloth, except the rice is your personal information like your name, address, bank account numbers, and the like.
+Think of your personal identity security on the web like straining rice through a piece of cheesecloth, except the rice is your personal information.
 You’ll be able to catch most pieces that are trying to get through, but smaller, faster grains might slip past.
-Using a service like IDNotify is like folding that piece over on itself so that eventually, in case something does get through, you’ll know exactly where it went.
-On this page, we’ll dive into everything you need to know about IDNotify, an all-encompassing identification and credit monitoring service from Experian, one of the largest consumer credit reporting companies in the world.
-Note that Experian has its own identity theft protection service that we’ve tested, Experian IdentityWorks.
+Using a service like IDnotify is like folding that piece over on itself so that eventually, in case something does get through, you’ll know exactly where it went.
+On this page, we’ll dive into everything you need to know about IDnotify, an all-encompassing identification and credit monitoring service from Experian, one of the largest consumer credit reporting companies in the world.
+Note that Experian owns another identity theft protection service that we’ve tested, Experian IdentityWorks.

 |Three-bureau credit reports||Premier plan|